elatov/elatov.github.io/_posts/2014-05-19-rhcsa-rhce-chapter-21-troubleshooting.md

 ---
-title: 'RHCSA and RHCE Chapter 21 - Troubleshooting'
+title: "RHCSA and RHCE Chapter 21 - Troubleshooting"
 author: Karim Elatov
 layout: post
-permalink: /2014/05/rhcsa-rhce-chapter-21-troubleshooting/
+permalink: "/2014/05/rhcsa-rhce-chapter-21-troubleshooting/"
 categories:
   - Certifications
   - Home Lab
   - Networking
   - RHCSA and RHCE
 tags:
   - fsck
   - ip_routing
   - rhcsa_and_rhce
   - linux_rescue
+published: true
 ---

 We covered a lot of these over the course of all the chapters.
 But here is a quick review.